monimaj89/Project4-Cake-Heaven/README.md

 * Be able to add, edit and delete products
 * View and manage customer reviews
 * Delete customer review if not appropriate
-* Have easy acces to admin controls
+* Have easy access to admin controls

 ## Scope